Part 3 of 3

 Agamont Park

 Explore and experiment - it's a fairly large town.
-There's too much to list here, but here's a sampling: Check out the Village Green (there are concerts on the bandstand during the summer), the 1932 Criterion Movie Theater, Agamont Park at the bottom of town, the Bar Harbor Ale micro-brewery, the Shore Path, the "bar", which at low tide allows you to walk (or drive) across the bay to Bar Island (check the tide schedule closely or you'll get stranded).
-An interesting diversion is Reel Pizza, a movie theater/pizzaria at the back of the Village Green.
+There's too much to list here, but here's a sampling: Check out the Village Green (there are concerts on the bandstand during the summer as well as occassional craft fairs), the 1932 Criterion Movie Theater, Agamont Park at the bottom of town, the Bar Harbor Ale micro-brewery, the Shore Path, the "bar", which at low tide allows you to walk (or drive) across the bay to Bar Island (check the tide schedule closely or you'll get stranded).
+An interesting diversion is Reel Pizza Cinerama, a movie theater/pizzaria at the back of the Village Green.
 Instead of rows of stiff seats in the auditorium, there are large comfy chairs and couches, TV-tables, dinette-style tables and chairs, and movie seats with tables in front of them.
 Place your order for pizza and enjoy it while watching recently released films.

 Other Towns on the Island